 The Country Set, the first book in the Compton series, is out now.

-The sequel, The Country Lovers, will be published later in 2018.
-A sneak preview will feature on this website soon.
+The sequel, provisionally titled The Country Lovers, will be published early in 2019.
+You can read a sneak preview here.

 To order or download The Country Set, click below: